batcholi/XenonCode/README.md

 - `input` `1 var1:number var2:text` define an input, its arguments and its body
 - `var` `numberVar1:number 4` define a global number variable with an (optional) initial value
 - `var` `textVar1:text "hello"` define a global text variable with an (optional) initial value
-- `const` `numberConstant1:number 4` define a global number constant with an initial value
+- `const` `numberConstant1 4` define a global number constant with its value
+- `const` `textConstant1 "Hello"` define a global text constant with its value
 - `array` `10 numberArray1:number 0` define an array of 10 numbers initialized to 0
 - `function` `testFunc var1:text` define a function and its body